 Here, the apostle Peter argues that even though there may be repercussions, Christians should at all times to do what is morally right.
 In the context of the passage, a Christian should always be prepared to defend the faith or act in a righteous way giving evidence of authentic Christianity.

-It is not for me to judge the lady I encountered.
 Every human being will account for deeds done in life before Almighty God.

 There were lone souls and others operating within clandestine networks that defied the status quo and demonstrated fantastic courage in the face of evil during the Holocaust.
 Not all were successful.
 Some were betrayed.
 But, many Jewish lives were saved by the “righteous among the nations” who refused to be bystanders.